 How to clean your quartz worktop

-- Do not expose to direct sunlight.
-Quartz cannot be used outdoors or in places subject to strong direct sunlight or exposed to UV lighting.
+5. Avoid direct sunlight.
+Quartz is not recommended for outdoor use or in places subject to strong direct sunlight or UV lighting.

-- Removal of stubborn stains (silicon).
-Silicon stains and stubborn marks can be removed using a small application of acetone or ethanol but it is important that after application these solvents are immediately rinsed and wiped off.
+Silicon stains can be tackled using a small application of acetone or ethanol, but it is important to use with caution and ensure these solvents are immediately rinsed and thorough wiped away after use.